ariscript/ariscript/README.md

 Currently, I'm most interested in learning functional languages such as Haskell and OCaml, with particular applications in programming language design and compilers.
+I'm also learning about formal verification of systems using [Rocq](https://coq.inria.fr/) with applications in programming languages, and verifying real-world code.

 I'm also involved with the Labs team for [TransitMatters](https://transitmatters.org), a Boston-based group that advocates for improvements to local and regional transit.